manan0209/hodor/README.md

 - Supabase for database and auth
 - OpenAI for intelligent matching
 - Playwright for automated applications

-**Infrastructure:**
-- Vercel for lightning-fast hosting
-- GitHub Actions for seamless deployments
-- Upstash Redis for caching
-- Advanced monitoring and analytics

----

-## 📊 Success Stories

-> *"I got 7 interview requests in the first week.
-Hodor found opportunities I never would have discovered on my own."*
-> — **Manan**, Senior Developer

-> *"The resume optimization is incredible.
-My response rate went from 2% to 18% immediately."*
-> — **Aditi**, Product Manager

-> *"Finally, a job search tool that actually saves time instead of wasting it."*
-> — **Dhruv**, UX Designer

-> *"Hodor automated my entire job search.
-I applied to 50 jobs in one afternoon and got 3 interviews by the end of the week."*
-> — **Tanya**, Data Scientist

-> *"The AI resume builder created a better resume than I could ever write myself.
-The results speak for themselves."*
-> — **Shruti**, Product Designer

----

 ## 🚀 Getting Started